 You will spend a minimum of 24 weeks in schools and engage in 16 weeks of lectures, workshops and directed study time.

 There are currently three written assignments and three blocks of teaching practice.

 Trainees undertaking the general primary and early years pathways begin the taught course together, participating in a period of joint study in phase one.
 The programme is then tailored in phases two and three to target the specific needs of each group.
 All trainees successfully completing the academic and practical components of the course will be awarded a Primary Post Graduate Certificate of Education (PGCE) and Qualified Teacher Status (QTS) on completion of their training.

 During teaching practice it is expected that trainees are in school between 8am and 5pm in order to prepare for the day and engage in all required planning, preparation, assessment and staff training activities.

 Wandsworth SCITT is accredited by the National College of Teaching and Leadership (NCTL) as an official provider of initial teacher training and makes the award of QTS for the practical component of the programme.

-Kingston University validates the academic component of the course and offers the award of PGCE at the end of the programme.
+Kingston University validates the academic component of the PGCE course and awards the PGCE at the end of the programme.
 We work with the Kingston University team to moderate all aspects of the PGCE programme.